Vaskivskyi/ha-asusrouter/README.md

 ## Supported devices

 AsusRouter supports virtually every AsusWRT-powered device.
+This list is purely based on the reports from the users.
+Other devices with the compatible firmware should work as well.

 ### WiFi 7 | 802.11be
 |Model|Status|Tested firmware|Find it on Amazon[^amazon]|